NateWr/pkp-theme-helper/readme.md

 {/if}
 ```

-By default, `ThemeHelper` will not override an existing plugin.
-If you want to replace an existing plugin, like functions registered by `PKPTemplateManager`, use the `override` param.
+By default, `ThemeHelper` will not override an existing template plugin.
+If you want to replace an existing template plugin, like functions registered by `PKPTemplateManager`, use the `override` param.

 ```php
 $this->themeHelper->addTemplatePlugin(